monolyth-php/reroute/README.md

     <?php

+    use Reroute\Url\Nomatch;

     // First, define a 404 state:
-    $router->state('404', ':', function() {
+    $router->state('404', new Nomatch, function() {
         echo "The URL did an oopsie!";
     });

-Since ':' will never match any URL, this is a safe placeholder.
+Since `Nomatch` will never match any URL, this is a safe placeholder.
 But you could use anything, really, as long as it's not already in use in your application.

 Next, try to resolve the currently request URI.
 On failure, use the 404 state
 instead: